ThemeMountain/docs/source/_sartre/integrations/mailchimp.blade.md

 Inside the `Files/mailchimp/templates/` folder, you'll find .zip files for pre-built templates that you can upload to MailChimp.

 1. In MailChimp, go to *Templates &rarr; Create Template &rarr; Code your own*.
-2. Choose the *"Import zip"* option, name your template, and browse for the .zip file mentioned above.
+2. Choose the *"Import zip"* option, name your template, and select one of the templates from the location mentioned above.

 <div class="bg-orange-lightest border-l-4 border-orange p-4 mb-4" role="alert">
   <p class="font-sans font-bold m-0 text-md text-orange-dark">Important</p>